abbykeck/CS121FinalProject/README.md

     1. currentNode.getGame().printGame();
     1. currentNode = currentNode.getNext();
 1. end while
-## GameNode class
-Implements Serializable\
-Acts as a sort of wrapper class between GameLL and Game.
-Additionally handles API to make an instance of Game.
-An instance of GameNode contains a Game instance (game), data for the next GameNode (next), and getters and setters for both.
-Null-parameter constructor sets both game and next to null, single-parameter constructor takes an instance of Game and passes it to game.\
 ### static void searchByTitle()
 1. ArrayList<Game> games = new ArrayList<Game>();
 1. Scanner input = new Scanner(System.in);